Blog and Insights

 Still, for most of our customers, project managers play a pivotal role because they are the ones who know firsthand about deliveries (agreement, project, and tasks), payment terms and price model, hours spent so far vs. what has been delivered, and knowledge of what is left.

 That gives you, as the project manager, a unique position.
-And as stated by Pippi Longstocking and Spiderman: 'With great power comes great responsibility'.
+And as stated by both Pippi Longstocking and Spiderman: 'With great power comes great responsibility'.

 The goal is to manage projects in a way that will lead to more profit.
 This will open the door to more projects (clients) and create more wiggle room for your company and you.